 5.4.
 Market Opportunities

 Chapter 6.
-South Korea Transportation as a Services Market Segmentation: By Mode of Transport:
+South Korea Transportation as a Services Market: By Mode of Transport:

 6.1 Ride-Hailing Services